derence2002/imisstravel/fluentd/readme.md

 5) Load the Kibana dashboard, you should be able to see the access logs

-6) To create elasticsearch and kibana in the same K8S cluster: kubectl apply -f namespace.yaml
+6) To create elasticsearch and kibana in the same K8S cluster: kubectl apply -f namespace.yaml #this creates elastic-kibana namespace

-kubectl -n elastic-kibana apply -f elasticsearch.yaml kubectl -n elastic-kibana apply -f kibana.yaml
+kubectl apply -f elasticsearch.yaml kubectl apply -f kibana.yaml

 7) Port forward the kibana service kubectl -n elastic-kibana port-forward svc/kibana 5601 &